cloudtoid/gateway-core/README.md

       },
       "downstreamResponse": {
         "headers": {
-          "skipVia": true
+          "addVia": true
 ```

 ### Forwarded category of headers

-The forwared class of headers contains information from the client-facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
+The `forwarded` class of headers contains information from the client-facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
 This information is passed on using one of these techniques:

 1. The [`Forwarded`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) header is what GatewayCore uses by default.
 This is the standardized version of the header.
-1. The [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), [`X-Forwarded-Host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host), and [`X-Forwarded-Proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) headers which are considered the [de-facto standard](https://en.wikipedia.org/wiki/De_facto_standard) versions of the [`Forwared`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) header.
+1. The [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), [`X-Forwarded-Host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host), and [`X-Forwarded-Proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) headers which are considered the [de-facto standard](https://en.wikipedia.org/wiki/De_facto_standard) versions of the [`Forwarded`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) header.

 The information included in these headers typically consists of the IP address of the client, the IP address where the request came into the proxy server, the [`Host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) request header field as received by the proxy, and the protocol used by the request (typically "http" or "https").